Federal Bureau of Investigation: Notable efforts in the 1990s

 On May 1, 1992, FBI SWAT and HRT personnel in Los Angeles County, California aided local officials in securing peace within the area during the 1992 Los Angeles riots.
 HRT operators, for instance, spent 10 days conducting vehicle-mounted patrols throughout Los Angeles, before returning to Virginia.

 Between 1993 and 1996, the FBI increased its counter-terrorism role following the first 1993 World Trade Center bombing in New York City, the 1995 Oklahoma City bombing, and the arrest of the Unabomber in 1996.
 Technological innovation and the skills of FBI Laboratory analysts helped ensure that the three cases were successfully prosecuted.
 However, Justice Department investigations into the FBI's roles in the Ruby Ridge and Waco incidents were found to have been obstructed by agents within the Bureau.
 During the 1996 Summer Olympics in Atlanta, Georgia, the FBI was criticized for its investigation of the Centennial Olympic Park bombing.
-It has settled a dispute with Richard Jewell, who was a private security guard at the venue, along with some media organizations, in regard to the leaking of his name during the investigation; this had briefly led to his being wrongly suspected of the bombing.
+It has settled a dispute with Richard Jewell, who was a private security guard at the venue, along with some media organizations.

-After Congress passed the Communications Assistance for Law Enforcement Act in 1994, the Health Insurance Portability and Accountability Act in 1996, and the Economic Espionage Act in 1996, the FBI followed suit and underwent a technological upgrade in 1998, just as it did with its CART team in 1991.
-Computer Investigations and Infrastructure Threat Assessment Center and the National Infrastructure Protection Center were created to deal with the increase in Internet-related problems, such as computer viruses, worms, and other malicious programs that threatened U.S. operations.
-With these developments, the FBI increased its electronic surveillance in public safety and national security investigations, adapting to the telecommunications advancements that changed the nature of such problems.

 In response to the 1998 U.S. embassy bombings in Kenya and Tanzania, the FBI developed its Strategic Plan 1998–2003 to prioritize counterterrorism and national security.
 This plan introduced a three-tiered system to classify and prioritize investigative programs agency-wide.
-Tier one, the highest priority, included national security programs such as counterterrorism and counterintelligence; tier two encompassed major criminal investigations, such as organized crime and white-collar crime, while tier three covered lower-priority matters, including "the most significant" crimes against property and individuals.
+Tier One, the highest priority, included national security programs such as counterterrorism and counterintelligence; Tier Two encompassed major criminal investigations, such as organized crime and white-collar crime, while Tier Three covered lower-priority matters, including "the most significant" crimes against property and individuals.

-The September 11, 2001 attacks accelerated the FBI's implementation of the tier system, leading to a significant reallocation of resources toward Tier 1 programs.
-A 2003 audit by the Department of Justice Office of the Inspector General (OIG) reported that the average number of agents assigned to terrorism-related investigations more than doubledfrom 2,126 in FY 2000 to 4,680 by FY 2002largely due to the expansion of the Counterterrorism Division’s Joint Terrorism Task Forces and related initiatives.
+The September 11, 2001 attacks accelerated the FBI's implementation of the tier system, leading to a significant reallocation of resources toward Tier One programs.
+A 2003 audit by the Department of Justice Office of the Inspector General (OIG) reported that the average number of agents assigned to terrorism-related investigations more than doubledfrom 2,126 in FY 2000 to 4,680 by FY 2002largely due to the expansion of the Counterterrorism Division's Joint Terrorism Task Forces and related initiatives.